Subset Selection for Multiple Linear Regression via Optimization: Mathematical Models for Thin Case (m < n)

 Observe that $MAE = \frac{SAE}{n-1-p}$ has two terms ($SAE$ and $p$) that can be written as $SAE = \sum_{i \in I} |t_i|$ and $p = \sum_{j \in J} z_j$ in terms of the decision variables.
 Using these expressions, we can write a mathematical model

 to minimize $MAE$.
 Observe that, if we add constraint $\sum_{j \in J} z_j = p$ to \eqref{formulation_subset_mae_derive1} given fixed $p$, we obtain an easier problem, which is equivalent to the model presented by \citet{Konno-Yamamoto:09} since the denominator of the objective becomes constant.
 By adding cardinality constraint with fixed $p$ and by replacing \eqref{formulation_subset_mae_derive1_c} with specially order sets based constraints, we obtain the model presented in \citet{Bertsimas-etal:15}.
 The remaining development is completely different from the work in \citet{Konno-Yamamoto:09} or \citet{Bertsimas-etal:15} and thus new.
 This is due to the fact that they assume fixed $p$ which implies that model \eqref{formulation_subset_mae_derive1} is already linear.
 In our case we have to linearize this model which is not a trivial task.
+Note that \eqref{formulation_subset_mae_derive1} is a Mixed Integer Linear Fraction Programming (MIFLP).
+There are numerous studies discussing solving MIFLP problems in the original form without linearizing the objective function, which is different from our approach linearizing the objective function to reformulate \eqref{formulation_subset_mae_derive1}.
+The readers are referred to \citet{schaible2004recent} and \citet{stancu2012fractional} for detailed reviews of fractional programming literature.

 Note that $M$ in \eqref{formulation_subset_mae_derive1_c} is a constant, which is an upper bound for $x_j$'s, that we have not yet specified. \citet{Konno-Yamamoto:09} set an arbitrary large value for $M$ in their study.
 For now, let us assume that a proper value of $M$ is given (we derive a valid value for $M$ in a later section).
 To linearize nonlinear objective \eqref{formulation_subset_mae_derive1_a}, we introduce